-To remove the engine top cowling, pull up the cowling lock lever(s) and lift off the cowling.
-When installing the cowling, check to be sure it fits properly in the rubber seal.
-Then lock the cowling by moving the cowling lock lever(s) downward.
+To remove the top cowling, pull up the cowling lock lever(s) and lift off the cowling.
+To install the top cowling, place it in its original position, and then move the cowling lock lever(s) downward to lock it in place.